 The film's second act jumps ahead three years and takes us to lovely Buenos Aires, where Nicky, having long ago lost track of Jess, is setting up his latest operation.
 And this one's bigger than stealing a bunch of wallets.

 Nicky's been hired by a car racing magnate, Garriga (Rodrigo Santoro) to help ensure a win for his team in a high-stakes championship.
 Despite the suspicions of Garriga's heavily sarcastic henchman, Owens (an amusing Gerald McRaney), all begins according to plan, until Jess suddenly appears out of nowhere, walking down a staircase in a killer red dress and matching lips.
 Uh oh.

 Is Jess, as it appears, retired from the scamming life and living in luxury with Garriga?
 Or is she, too, up to something?
 Do Jess and Nicky still have it for each other?
 Or do we just think they do?

-As the plot twists and turns, it's best to stop wondering who's doing what to whom and just, er, focus on watching Smith, wily and vulnerable at the same time, match wits (and hearts?) with Robbie, who makes a case here for more leading-lady roles.
-It would be fun to watch these two together again.
+As the plot twists and turns, it's best to stop wondering who's doing what to whom and just, er, focus on watching Smith, wily and vulnerable at the same time, match wits (and hearts?) with Robbie, who makes a strong case here for more leading-lady roles.
+It would be fun to watch these two go at it again.
 Maybe a sequel called "Re-focus"?